PaulFangBayArea/NDNF-release/README.md

 This is the repo for running Named Data Network Function Scenarios using ndnSIM.

+To install ns-3 and ndnSIM, please refer to https://ndnsim.net.

 Our application files are in  `apps`.

-More documentation will be added to this repo.
 Feel free to contact pfang@umass.edu if you have any questions.

 References